-Life is unhurried and uncomplicated in Kozani.
+Life in the Macedonian town of Kozani unhurried and uncomplicated.
 Its library has been slowly growing for four centuries and now rivals the National Library in Athens for its rare and valuable works.
-Discovering its other charms is simply a matter of taking the classic promenade, visiting Servia and its miniature ‘Grand Canyon’ or walking over the bridge at Lake Polyfytou.
-This laid-back corner of Northern Greece is overflowing with beauty.
-Try to go in October for the saffron harvest when the crocuses are in flower.
+Discovering its other charms is simply a matter of walking the classic promenade, visiting Servia and its miniature ‘Grand Canyon’ or walking over the bridge at Lake Polyfytou.
+This laid-back corner of northern Greece overflows with beauty.
+Try to go in October for the saffron harvest when the purple crocuses are in flower.

 What to do in Kozani